-Property taxes increased due to an increase in assessed value of properties.
+For the year ended September 30, 2015, property taxes increased due to an increase in assessed value of properties.
 Interest expense decreased due to a decrease in principal on long-term debt outstanding during the year.
 Capital grants were expected to decrease since the District received a one-time capital grant from the El Paso County 911 District in the amount of \$132,397 in 2014.
 The Special item in 2014 originated from the demolition of the District's old Fire Station.
 A net loss was recognized in 2014 for the disposal of the residual book value of the old fire station building, which amounted to \$250,279.
-The increase in public safety expenses is attributed to the increased number of members of the HVFD receiving stipend payments, cost-of-living adjustments for the salaries of District employees, increasing expenses for maintenance and repairs for the new fire station building and the rolling stock and increased in the number of emergency calls.
+As seen in 2016, the increase in public safety expenses observed in 2015 is attributed to the increased stipend payments, cost-of-living adjustments for the salaries, and increasing expenses for maintenance and repairs.